JerAguilon/jeraguilon.github.io/src/articles/markdown/a_collection_of_whiteboard_interview_templates.md

 put the tree with shorter height under the tree with bigger height
-* Path compression: when we call `find(node)`, we make `node` point straight to the root returning out
+* Path compression: when we call `find(node)`, we make `node` point straight to the root we are returning

 With these optimizations, we can see O(logn) for union and find operations.